top of page

 Passionate about her work and dedicated to her obligations.
-She is recognized as a Pastor, motivational speaker, leader, author, public speaker, event planner, and future facilitator.
-Since 2015, she has been honored over 27 times for her work in the community.
+She is recognized as a Pastor, motivational speaker, leader, author, public speaker, Conference Expert with over 250 in attendance, and event planner.
+Since 2015, she has been honored over 39 times for her work in the community.
 Apostle was honored in 2020 by the Brooklyn Borough President for the COVID19 HERO'S AWARD.
 She accomplished her Bachelor of Science, and Master of Science degree in Health Care Administration at the University of Phoenix.
 Currently she is completing the end of her Doctorate in Health Care Administration at the School of Advance Studies.
 As she determined her purpose, she launched “ANS Association” on May 11, 2015, the letters represent her name and her two daughters A- Anastasia, N-Natacha, and S-Sade, this organization is an Empowerment group for men, women, and the youth.
 Twice annually, the organization honors over 20 men and women who are professionals and continue to provide their support to the community.
 To date the organization has grown tremendously with over 7,000 members worldwide.

 In July 2019 she was ordained as a Pastor and launched her worldwide ministry Chloe Natacha International Ministries which create worship conferences, revivals, workshops, counseling, and participating in missionaries worldwide.
 She currently counsels people all over the U.S., and other countries such as, Canada, Jamaica, Ghana, Belize, Philippines, and many more countries.
 Her ministry is traveling to Ghana in September 2020 for missionary and feeding over 400 children and homeless women.